jondkelley/eco_aprs_weather/README.md

 * GW1100
 * GW1102

 Other models may be supported as long as the device can output HTTP in "Ecowitt" station format.
-See the *Ecowitt Setup* section for details.
+See the *Ecowitt WX Station Configuration* section for configuration details.

 ### Software Requirements